gherardovarando/gclm_experiments/README.md

-# Simulations and Experiments for TITLE HERE
+# Simulations and Experiments for Graphical Continuous Lyapunov Models (2020)

-This repository contains the files for replicating the simulations and the example in TITLE
+This repository contains the files for replicating the simulations and the examples in Graphical Continuous Lyapunov Models, G. Varando and N. R. Hansen 2020.

 ## Required packages

 * `glmnet`
+* `glasso`
 * `igraph`
 * `MASS`
 * `ggplot2`